CTCMS-UQ/CTCMS-UQ.github.io/_data_tutorials/gnuplot.md

 ![Plot of kinetic and potential energy](../assets/gnuplot-examples/2D/MD_energy.svg)

-This is all weel and good, but it doesn't capture all the information we might want about the system: it would also be useful to include the total energy of the system on the same plot.
+This is all well and good, but it doesn't capture all the information we might want about the system: it would also be useful to include the total energy of the system on the same plot.
 Even though the data file doesn't contain a column for the total energy at each time step, we know that the total energy is defined by `E_total = kinetic + potential` so we can get what we need by plotting the sum of columns 3